An Ultimate Guide to 2025 DELF & DALF Exam

 • How many levels are in the DELF exam?

-DELF adheres to the CEFR model, and thus, it has a total of six levels.
+DELF adheres to the CEFR model, and thus, it has six levels.
 It comprises A1, A2, B1, B2, C1, and C2.
-A1 is the easiest, and C2 is the most difficult one.
+A1 is the easiest, and C2 is the most difficult.

 • Is it worth taking the DELF?